datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

     digital preservation projects in public sector.
 She also was data protection officer.\nShe is particulary interested in lifecycle management, data protection and GLAM projects. "
   email: annelaure@datactivist.coop
   Nous croyons au savoir ouvert: ''
   'We believe in open knowledge ': ''
+- name: Stéphanie Trichard
+  image: "/uploads/stephanie.png"
+  text: Since 1999, she has assumed various positions in the development and support
+    of projects in the cultural field and in the social and solidarity economy.
+With this experience and a master's degree in management, she has built her career and her teaching by defending unique, innovative and meaningful projects.
+  email: stephanie@datactivist.coop
+  Nous croyons au savoir ouvert: ''
+  'We believe in open knowledge ': ''
 - name: Antoine Blanchard